Accounting Standard – AS 1

 36 AS 1 (issued 1979)

 The information presented in the financial statements of an organisation of its financial position and the profit or loss can be affected to a large degree by the accounting policies followed.
 The accounting policies followed vary from organisation to organisation.
 It is important to disclose significant accounting policies followed to make the financial statements understandable.
 The disclosure is required by law in certain cases.

-- In recent years, a few enterprises in India have adopted the practice of including in their annual reports to shareholders a separate statement of accounting policies followed in preparing and presenting the financial statements.
+In recent years, organisations in India have adopted the practice of including a separate statement of accounting policies followed in their annual reports to shareholders.

-- The purpose of this Standard is to promote better understanding of financial statements by establishing through an accounting standard the disclosure of significant accounting policies and the manner in which accounting policies are disclosed in the financial statements.
-Such disclosure would also facilitate a more meaningful comparison between financial statements of different enterprises
+The purpose of this standard is to promote better understanding of financial statements by establishing the practice of disclosure of significant accounting policies followed and the manner in which they are disclosed in the financial statements.
+Such disclosure would also facilitate a more meaningful comparison between the financial statements of different organisations.

 Fundamental Accounting Assumptions

-- Certain fundamental accounting assumptions underlie the preparation and presentation of financial statements.
-They are usually not specifically stated because their acceptance and use are assumed.
-Disclosure is necessary if they are not followed.
+Certain assumptions are used in the preparation of financial statements.
+They are usually not specifically stated because they are assumed to be followed.
+Disclosure is necessary only if they are not followed.

 The following have been generally accepted as fundamental accounting assumptions:

-It is assumed that accounting policies are consistent from one period to another.
+It is assumed that accounting policies are consistently followed from one period to another.
 No frequent changes are expected.

-Revenues and costs are accrued, that is, recognised as they are earned or incurred (and not as money is received or paid) and recorded in the financial statements of the periods to which they relate.
-(The considerations affecting the process of matching costs with revenues under the accrual assumption are not dealt with in this standard.)
+Revenues and costs are recorded when they are earned or incurred (and not as money is received or paid) in the periods to which they relate.

 Nature of Accounting Policies